 Can a portable jump starter charge a battery?

-A portable jump starter cannot charge a battery.
+A small battery jump starter cannot charge a battery.
 It is designed to give an instant powerful flow of current sufficient to get the battery working, after which the vehicle’s alternator proceeds to actually charge the battery.

 Can you charge a car battery while it is still connected?